ChatGTHB/PatikaJavaPractices/src/_21_FindingNumbersInArray/README.md

-# PatikaJavaPractice20
+# PatikaJavaPractice21
 ```
-Program to find the closest number smaller than the entered number of the elements
+A program that finds the closest number smaller than the entered number and
-in the array and the closest number larger than the entered number
+the closest number larger than the entered number of the elements in the array.
 ```
 ```
 Dizideki elemanların girilen sayıdan küçük en yakın sayı ile